Technology evangelist: History of term

-The term "software evangelist" was coined by Mike Murray of Apple Computer's Macintosh computer division.
+The term software evangelist was coined by Mike Murray of Apple Computer's Macintosh computer division in the early 1980s.
 It was part of Apple's drive to compete with IBM and it specifically described the initiative to win over third-party developers rhetorically to persuade them to develop software and applications for the Macintosh platform.
 In Guy Kawasaki's own words, it meant "using fervor and zeal (but never money) to convince software developers to create products for a computer with no installed base, 128K of RAM, no hard disk, no documentation, and no technical support, made by a flaky company that IBM was about to snuff out."
 The first so-identified technology evangelist was Mike Boich — who promoted the Macintosh computer.

+In 1987, Steve Ballmer introduced the technology evangelist role at Microsoft to build excitement and drive adoption of Windows and its development tools.

 The job is often closely related to both sales and training but requires specific technology marketing skills.
 For example, convincing a potential buyer or user to change from older methods to new ones.
 There is also the case of adopting new products such as green IT.
 The marketing aspect involved in technology evangelism was strongly influenced by Geoffrey Moore and his books concerning the technology adoption lifecycle.
 One of his positions maintain that the role of the evangelist becomes critical when addressing what he identified as the "chasm" that exists between early and mainstream adoption.

 Technology evangelism is sometimes associated with an internal employee assigned to encourage new practices within an organization.
 Methods of evangelism available include a modified STREET process (Scope, Track, Rank, Evaluate, Evangelize, Transfer) and the process that takes advantage of the hype cycle.
-Evangelism can also assume the form of a learning process and employ tools such as the Learning Management Systems (LMS).
+Evangelism can also assume the form of a learning process and employ tools such as learning management systems (LMS).

-The role of technology evangelists

-Technology evangelists usually take a leadership role in organizations.
-They are the respective leader ensuring the success of others.
-Their action needs to be taken in a legitimate manner.

-The purpose of objective that technology evangelists attached to usually generate positive effects to help people feel better or impressed.
-To promote the technology product or idea, technology evangelists usually requires a commitment to the management of the corporation.
-Different fields of skills can be used by technology evangelists, includes but not limited to technology, marketing, psychology.
-A specialized understanding of technology is required, being a generalist will reduce evangelist's credibility.

-Six major characteristics of technology evangelists
+Role

-From study by Frederic Lucas-Conwell, the principal characteristics of the technology evangelist role include:
+Technology evangelists aim to inspire enthusiasm for a product or idea.
+Successful evangelism requires strong corporate support and a deep understanding of technology.
+Evangelists also draw on diverse skills, including marketing and psychology.
+A study by Frederic Lucas-Conwell considers the principal characteristics of the technology evangelist role to include: